2024 Cherry Creek Spain and France Program

 Standards of Behavior

-In order to run a safe and successful program, it is important that we create an environment of trust, security and respect.
-All individuals participating in our programs are required to take responsibility for their actions and adhere to a high standard of behavioral conduct.
+In order to run a safe and successful program, it is vital that travelers are prepared to be on their best behavior and bring enthusiasm and interest to each and every day.
+A communal atmosphere of trust and mutual respect is the foundational.
+As such, all individuals participating on a Walking Tree program are required to take responsibility for their actions and adhere to a high standard of personal conduct.

-ABSOLUTE DISMISSAL
+IMMEDIATE DISMISSAL

-1. Possessing, consuming or distributing alcohol or illegal drugs.
+- Possessing, consuming or distributing alcohol or illegal drugs.

-2. Associating with participants while they are in possession of, or are consuming, or distributing alcohol or illegal drugs.
+- Associating with participants while they are in possession of alcohol or illegal drugs.

-4. This includes consistently displaying a negative attitude, intimidating or excluding other participants, sneaking out, disobeying group leaders, and any other behavior that is not conducive to an atmosphere of trust and mutual respect.
+- Behaving in a way that consistently damages the group dynamic or jeopardizes personal or group safety.
+This includes consistently displaying a negative attitude, intimidating or excluding other participants, sneaking out, disobeying group leaders, and any other behavior that is not conducive to an atmosphere of trust and mutual respect.

 GROUNDS FOR DISMISSAL OR IN-COUNTRY CONSEQUENCE

-1. Getting a piercing or tattoo.
+- Getting a piercing or tattoo.

-2. Stealing, or deliberately damaging or defacing any personal property, buildings or materials.
+- Stealing, or deliberately damaging or defacing any personal property, buildings or materials.

-3. Threatening physical or emotional harm, or brandishing a weapon.
+- Threatening physical or emotional harm, or brandishing a weapon.

-4. Possessing, consuming, or distributing tobacco or nicotine, including vape pens.
+- Possessing, consuming, or distributing tobacco or nicotine, including vape pens.

-5. Riding mopeds, motorcycles, or any other type of unauthorized vehicle.
+- Riding mopeds, motorcycles, or any other type of unauthorized vehicle.

-6. Being out of designated area or accommodations after curfew.
+- Being out of designated area or accommodations after curfew.

-7. Breaking group rules.
+- Breaking group rules.

 These standards of behavior are essential for the successful completion of your program.
 Please take the time to review these as a family and make sure everyone understands and agrees to them.